AlexysGromard/AlexysGromard/README.md

 ## 🚀 Skills and Technologies

 - 💻 **HTML/CSS/JavaScript:** Proficient in front-end technologies for creating interactive user interfaces.
+- 🖥️ **React:** Experience in developing web applications with React.
 - 🐍 **Python:** Experience in Python development, including script creation.
 - 🖥️ **GO (GoLang):** Knowledge of the Go language for developing efficient applications.
 - 📱 **Kotlin:** Proficiency in Android application development with Kotlin and Java.